jacekkopecky/jewel-board/README.md

 ## todo

+- [ ] try using white lines in the jewels, maybe add a sparkle
 - [ ] at the end of replay, show all jewels on the board again?
 - [ ] make more jewels, use this for inspiration: https://c7.alamy.com/comp/2BP2WMA/2BP2WMA.jpg
 - [ ] make the jewels on the tree smaller still when not uncovered, then they can grow (but it's not